The Hollow Body

 - The Killers

-Danny watches the sun rays dapple through the curtains for what must have been an hour following particles in the dust light before stirring from his trance.
+Danny watches the sun rays dapple through the curtains for what must have been an hour.
+He follows the particles in the dust light before stirring from his trance.
 Time to rise, begin the day, but starting late is just fine because it’s his birthday.

 On the bathroom counter, his toothpaste is upside down in a plain water glass, the toothbrush right side up.
 Danny turns on the water, wets the brush, and squeezes the toothpaste directly into his mouth.
-He never looks in the mirror when he brushes his teeth because he doesn’t like people watching him, which includes himself.
+He never looks in the mirror when he brushes his teeth because he doesn’t like people watching him, including himself.
 Danny only looks at the finished product.
-He pats his mouth dry with a towel, looks up, gazes into his middle-aged eyes, and gives himself a good morning.
+He pats his mouth dry with a towel, looks up, gazes into his middle-aged eyes, and gives himself a nod.

 “Good morning Danny, ” his teeth shining and his face fresh.